tomastoews/askingdev/README.md

 ```
 This will download all required docker images from DockerHub and then builds all containers on your system.

 After that you can run that command again, but without the `--buid` flag.
-This will start all containers.
+This will start all containers only.
 ```bash
 docker-compose up
 ```